-Deepti is on the founder’s board, and executive director India, of the Electronic Music Alliance, a California based, global 501c, non-profit which works to bring sustainable production practices to the worldwide electronic music festival arena.
-Deepti blogs at Civilianaire.
+Deepti is on the founder’s board, and executive director India, of the Electronic Music Alliance, a California based, global 501c, non-profit advisory for sustainable production practices in the worldwide electronic-music festival arena.

 ‘The Goa Story’ (working title) is Deepti’s debut feature film as writer and director.